Opal & Tourmaline – October Birthstones & Gemstone of the Month

 As we continue to rave about Opals, you must be wondering how you could be sure about what you’re buying.
 Whether your stone is a natural and not some synthetic/stimulant flooding the market these days.
 We have jotted down some points to make it easier for you when 0you’re trying to find the stone of your dreams.

 • Look out for different strokes of what is called pinfire and harlequin, which look like small, thin strokes of colour flashes or broad angular strokes of colour flashes respectively.
 Upon magnification, with a 10X loupe you will be able to better distinguish the difference between a natural stone and a synthetic counterpart.
-Man made goods will not change colour within each flash upon rocking and tilting and that is your biggest let in on a synthetic origin or a simulant.
+Man made goods will not change colour within each flash upon rocking and tilting and that is your biggest let in on a synthetic origin or a simulants.

 Different play of colour seen in an opal